pramcistudent/Milestone-Project-1/README.md

 ## UX
 The website was designed and created to be focused towards the band’s fan base and potential fans.
 I have used bright fun colours throughout the site to create typography and to visually appeal to the user.
-The colour, style and theme were created to reflect the persona of the band as found on the bands offical site [The Monkees](https://www.monkees.com/).
+The colour, style and theme were created to reflect the persona of the band as found on the bands official site [The Monkees](https://www.monkees.com/).
-The business requirements are to create a website that is easy to use and allows for sign up's.
+The business requirements are to create a website that is easy to use and allows for sign ups.
-And for fans and potential fans to contact the band to make enquiries about there availability to perform at special events.
+And for fans and potential fans to contact the band to make enquiries about their availability to perform at special events.

 ## The Five Planes